thisisfruitgtm/autovad/README.md

 ## Google Login Usage

 - On the login and register screens, you can sign in or register with Google by pressing the "Sign in with Google" button.
+- The app uses a custom URL scheme (`autovad://`) for handling the OAuth redirect.
-- Make sure your Google OAuth credentials are set up in Supabase and your `.env` or `app.json` as described above.
+- Make sure your Google OAuth credentials are set up in both Google Cloud Console and Supabase.
 - The app will handle the OAuth flow and automatically create or log in the user.

 ## Security Best Practices